Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 380 2G should theoretically be just a bit faster than the Radeon R9 270 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 380 2G should perform just a bit faster than the Radeon R9 270 in general. (explain)

-Pixel RateThe Radeon R9 380 2G will be a small bit (about 8%) more effective at FSAA than the Radeon R9 270, and also will be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon R9 380 2G is a little bit (more or less 8%) more effective at AA than the Radeon R9 270, and also capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison